Key takeaways

 - Smarter data handling: AI can interpret unstructured inputs such as emails, forms, and notes, then map them to the right document fields

-- Context-aware clause selection: While advanced conditions control core document logic, AI can assist by identifying relevant clause sets based on risk factors, policy context, or customer profiles
+- Context-aware clause selection: While conditional logic controls core document logic, AI can assist by identifying relevant clause sets based on risk factors, policy context, or customer profiles

 - Controlled content variation: AI can help adjust tone or phrasing for customer-facing documents while operating within automated approvals and electronic signatures.
 This allows for clearer communication without introducing compliance risk